MrSamuelLaw/openproject-recurring-tasks/README.md

     *   **Fixed Day Of Month:**

         *   Clones the work package into the target project project on this day of the month every month (if it has that day)

+    *   **Fixed Day Of Year:**

+        *   Clones the work package into the target project on the date every year.
+            Note, that the date precedence used is start date, then due date, and finally date.

     *   **Weather Forecast:**